 The treatment and management options include:

-Anti-anginal drugs: Relieve chest pain.
+Anti-anginal drugs relieve chest pain.

-Blood Thinning agents: Prevent blood clots from forming.
+Blood Thinning agents prevent blood clots from forming.

-Cholesterol-reducing drugs: Prevent plaque deposition.
+Cholesterol-reducing drugs prevent plaque deposition.

-Angioplasty: Unblocks the blocked arteries surgically
+Angioplasty unblocks the blocked arteries surgically

-Stent placement: This opens up blocked arteries.
+Stent placement opens up blocked arteries.

-Coronary Artery Bypass Grafting (CABG): By-passes obstructed arteries.
+Coronary Artery Bypass Grafting (CABG), by-passes obstructed arteries.

 This section deals with the recent advances made in coronary circulation research in the form of new diagnostic techniques or newer modalities of treatment.